wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 2.1.4 =
+* Option added to remove duplicate articles within a Topic using their title
+* Ability to add a start and end date to a Topic for selective background processing
+* Streamlined startup of Get It and Source It to use wp_load
+* Remove old featured image when adding a new featured image using the click-copy feature
+* Check for no Topics on Get It to remove php warning

 = 2.1.3 =
 * Update to format Image Pop-up in Editor for WordPress 3.9